 Green says the Coalition will win more seats than Labor, so a Labor majority government is not a possibility.

 What happens next?

-It will be some days before we know the outcome in every seat.
+It will be some days, at the very least, before we know the outcome in every seat.

 Less than 80 per cent of the vote has been counted so far, and the PM says the Australian Electoral Commission will not do any further counting on Sunday or Monday.